samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 ### Draw Players’ Attention

 Good narration invites the players to examine details of the environment that lead to encounters or important information.
 Anything you describe with extra, subtle details draws the players’ attention.
-Give them just enough to invite further exploration, but don’t create the equivalent of a flashing neon sign reading “This way to adventure!”
+Give them just enough to invite further exploration, but don’t create the equivalent of a flashing neon sign reading "This way to adventure!"

 When using narration to guide your players, keep the following in mind:

 **Distinguish Options.** When presenting options to players, add details to distinguish the options.
 Should the characters take the left path or the right path?
 Perhaps the left path smells of rot and decay, while the faint sound of lapping water comes from the right.
 These details give players more information to make an informed decision without explicitly telling them where to go.

 **Don’t Limit Options.** In general, let the players use the information they’re given to decide what they want to do.
 Don’t put unnecessary limitations on the characters’ actions.
-That said, it can be helpful (especially with new players) to offer suggestions: “You can go through the door, search the chest, or look down the shaft.”
-Just make sure to finish by saying, “or anything else you can think of!”
+That said, it can be helpful (especially with new players) to offer suggestions: "You can go through the door, search the chest, or look down the shaft."
+Just make sure to finish by saying, "or anything else you can think of!"

 **Don’t Assume Character Actions.** Don’t assume actions on the characters’ part.
-For example, don’t say “You step into the room and look up” unless the player has already told you that’s what their character is doing.
+For example, don’t say "You step into the room and look up" unless the player has already told you that’s what their character is doing.

 ### Secrets and Discovery